mathieuprog/polymorphic_embed/README.md

 ### Options

 * `:types` - discussed above.
 * `:on_type_not_found` - specify whether to raise or add a changeset error if the embed's type cannot be inferred.
-By default a changeset error "is invalid" is added.
+  Possible values are `:raise` and `:changeset_error`.
+By default, a changeset error "is invalid" is added.

 ### Displaying form inputs and errors in Phoenix templates